How Much of My Paycheck Should I Save?

 A few ways to find money to save when the budget feels maxed:

-- Audit your subscriptions — most people have $50–$100/month in stuff they forgot they're paying for
+- Audit your subscriptions — most people have $50–$100/month in stuff they forgot they're paying for.
+For more strategies, check out how to cut expenses without feeling deprived

 - Negotiate one bill (insurance, phone, internet) — a single call can free up $20–$50/month